hyung8758/esnet_python/README.md

  - All of the scripts are rewritten based on tensorflow.
  - RNN(Vanilla, LSTM, GRU) is added.
  - Some reports are uploaded.

+2.2 (2017.05.01)
+ - Compatibility update with tensorflow version 1.1
+ - Downloading function is added to loadfile.py so downloader.py is removed.
+ - Minor bugs are fixed.
+ - Printing more detail informaiton.